rahul-gharat/dronahq-docs/docs/self-hosted-deployment/deployment-options/aws-ec2.md

 ### 9. Verify that containers are running

-You can use following comand to check running docker containers.
+You can use following command to check running docker containers.

 ```shell
 sudo docker-compose ps